Highpoint2000/webserver-logger/README.md

 - New layout for HTML logfile with search/sort Options, Toggle Button for dark mode
 - Time in Logfiles can be set to UTC
 - The filter mode is active at start
+- FMLIST Link only appears in the log files if an OMID was stored in the script

 ## Installation notes: